br26244/Infinite-Dungeon-Game/README.md

 The Enemy class is an inherited class of the base class Entity.
 It inherits the object into types of health, strength, defense, alongside  x and y coordinates.
 The Enemy class is meant to store the enemies objects in the game which includes snakes, zombies, and dragons.
 Each enemy type is an inherited class that inherits the Enemy class, and the entity class.
 Within the snake, zombie and dragon class, each constructor sets the level, health, strength and defense of each monster, alongside its coordinates.
 Moreover, within the constructor, bool alive is defined as true, however, is changed to false once the health of the monster enemy reaches zero.
 The function IsAlive, determines whether the monster type is alive or not.
 If health reaches zero, then the alive object is changed to false.
 Enemy types are stored in a vector, which all hold the separate status of the enemies.
 Each enemy type gets a vector, allowing for easier organization.
 Each enemy has a level, which modifies the preset statistics of its character.
 For example, a level 10 snake will additively do more damage than a level 1 snake.
 This modification of predetermined character statistics is done through the “lvl” functions which modify the effect enemies have on the player user with correlation to their level.
 Finally the Enemy class features a deconstructor, which will thoroughly delete all enemy and empty vector item’s types stored in the vector.

 Moreover, the item class is an inheritance class from both enemies and entities, and has two separate vectors (items, potions)  allowing for easier organization when it comes to the two different types of items.
 Momentary potions allow for the player's health or experience to grow.
 The other type of item inherited from the item class, are “items” or permanent increases to strength or defense.
 However, both potions or items share the same class functions.
 The level type object in one of the item inheritance classes, allows for the modification of the object's properties.
 For example, a level 1 health potion will restore significantly less health in comparison to a level 10 potion.
 This modification is done through the “lvl” functions, which modify the effects of what each item does to the player in correlation to the level of the item.Finally the Item class features a deconstructor, which will thoroughly delete all item types stored in the vector

- > ## Phase III
- > You will need to schedule a check-in for the second scrum meeting with the same reader you had your first scrum meeting with (using Calendly).
-Your entire team must be present.
-This meeting will occur on week 8 during lab time.

- > BEFORE the meeting you should do the following:
- > * Update your class diagram from Phase II to include any feedback you received from your TA/grader.
- > * Considering the SOLID design principles, reflect back on your class diagram and think about how you can use the SOLID principles to improve your design.
-You should then update the README.md file by adding the following:
- >   * A new class diagram incorporating your changes after considering the SOLID principles.
- >   * For each update in your class diagram, you must explain in 3-4 sentences:
- >     * What SOLID principle(s) did you apply?
- >     * How did you apply it? i.e. describe the change.
- >     * How did this change help you write better code?
- > * Perform a new sprint plan like you did in Phase II.
- > * You should also make sure that your README file (and Project board) are up-to-date reflecting the current status of your project and the most recent class diagram.
-Previous versions of the README file should still be visible through your commit history.

-> During the meeting with your reader you will discuss:
- > * How effective your last sprint was (each member should talk about what they did)
- > * Any tasks that did not get completed last sprint, and how you took them into consideration for this sprint
- > * Any bugs you've identified and created issues for during the sprint.
-Do you plan on fixing them in the next sprint or are they lower priority?
- > * What tasks you are planning for this next sprint.

  > ## Final deliverable
  > All group members will give a demo to the reader during lab time. ou should schedule your demo on Calendly with the same reader who took your second scrum meeting.
 The reader will check the demo and the project GitHub repository and ask a few questions to all the team members.
  > Before the demo, you should do the following: